oceanprotocol/docs/rewards/df-veocean.md

 veOCEAN is non-transferable.
 You can’t sell it or send it to other addresses.

-_To help you more easily understand this, we have created [a couple of examples](../user-guides/data-farming/how-to-estimate-apy.md) so you can more easily visualize the impact of your decisions on your overall yields._

 ### Linear Decay

 Your veOCEAN balance will slowly start declining as soon as you receive it.